jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 ## Blender

-Once everything is installed from the initial setup, you wont have to worry about that part ever again which is great!
+Once everything is installed from the initial setup, you won't have to worry about that part ever again which is great!
 From this point on, whenever you open Blender, all you'll need to do is click `File` > `Import`.

 ![Figure 5](/images/posts/import-nl2-spline-to-blender/figure-05.gif)

 To import the spline, select `NoLimits 2 Professional Track Data (.csv)`, and for supports select `NoLimits 2 Professional Supports (*.xml)`.
 Find your `exports` folder from your NoLimits project, and import each spline and support file *individually*.

 Yes, each file must *individually* be imported into Blender.
 So, on my end I'll have to import my track spline and all 5 parts of my support files separately.
 Having the files separated makes working in chunks much easier both in the NoLimits Editor and in Blender, especially with projects as complicated as this one.

 ![Figure 6](/images/posts/import-nl2-spline-to-blender/figure-06.png)

 After importing the track spline and support files into Blender, notice the track spline's Z-rotation and support Z-rotations don't align.
 The best way of resolving this is to rotate the track spline on the Z-axis by 180 degrees.
-It's more efficient than rotating all of the support objects.
+It's more efficient than rotating each support object individually.

 ![Figure 7](/images/posts/import-nl2-spline-to-blender/figure-07.gif)

 *Don't forget to either apply your rotation in object mode!*

 ### Track Mesh

 If you don't have any track modeled yet, use the default cube.
 Shape it however you want, but make sure the `center of rails` (or the top of the cube in this example) falls on `Z-position: 0` and the length of the track runs on the X-axis.
 It's also a good idea to have it centered on the Y-axis.